ew-kislov/university-practice/README.md

 ## Semester 8

 - Graph generator practice ([source code](7-cuda-practice))
-  I have implemented parallel graph generation, applying jobs pool approach. std::threads were used for parallel computing.
+  I have implemented parallel graph generation, applying jobs pool approach and using std::threadsfor parallel computing.

 ## Other works

 - Graph generation algorithms ([source code](other-graph-generation-algorithms))
   This practice was dedicated to researching various graph generation algorithms and research of possibilities or their parallelization.

-## Graduade work - "Jobs Scheduler for Supercomputer Lomonosov-2" ([source code](graduate-work))
+## Graduade work - "Jobs Scheduler for Lomonosov-2 Supercomputer" ([source code](graduate-work))
   I have implemented jobs scheduler for my university supercomputer and put it into production environment.
-As a result, my scehduler showed 20% effeciency compared to previous job scheduler working on sipercomputer Lomonosov-2.
+  As a result, my scehduler showed 20% effeciency compared to previous job scheduler working on supercomputer Lomonosov-2.